“Yes,” said Tammy.

 She looked down and nodded with acceptance.
 My heart fluttered.

 “Let’s get out of here…” I said, trying to direct her attention from changing her mind.
 “You still have the stones right?”

 I dropped her stave and we walked back to the dark transition room where the water had drained earlier.

 “I’m sorry…” I heard her say as we began to walk through.

-I was about to say ‘Don’t worry about it’ when I felt a breeze waft at the side of my neck.
+I was about to say ‘Don’t worry about it’ when I felt a breeze waft by the side of my neck.

-Kiko growled angrily at her, “He may not be able to kill you, but I certainly will.”
+Kiko growled at her with a mortifying face, “He may not be able to kill you, but I certainly will.”

-Lone smiled and grunted, “You’ve definitely found better friends I see.”
-She said to me.
+Lone smiled and grunted, “You’ve definitely found better friends,” she said to me.
 Then she activated a mini hologram from her wrist and spoke to it, still fighting Kiko’s grasp, “We’re going down the second path… destroy the island casing.”